artemiy-228/Python-learning/sololearn/Python-Data-Structers/Python-Data-Structured.md

 * replace(old, new) -  replaces all occurrences of old with new.
 * len(str) -  returns the length of the string (number of characters).

+# Lists

+Lists are used to store multiple elements, each corresponding to an index.

+They are created using square brackets.
+	list = ["word1", "word2", "word3"]
+The names list contains three strings.
+Each element of the list can be accessed using its index
+	print(list[1])

+Lists can be used to represent a collection of data, for example ages of people, monthly growth rates of stocks, etc.

+Lists can also be nested to represent 2D grids, such as matrices
+	matrix = [[1, 2, 3], [4, 5, 6], [7, 8, 9]]

+## List Operations

+Similar to strings, we can use the in and not in operators to check if an element is part of the list

+	words = ["spam", "egg", "spam", "sausage"]
+	print("spam" in words)
+	print("egg" in words)
+	print("tomato" in words)

+## List Functions

+Lists support the following functions:
+* append(item) -  adds an item to the end of the list.
+* insert(index, item) -  adds an item at the given index in the list.
+* remove(item) -  removes an item from the list.
+* pop(index) -  removes the item at the given index.
+* count(item) -  returns a count of how many times an item occurs in the list.
+* reverse() reverses items in the list.
+* sort() sorts the list.
+By default, the list is sorted ascending.
+* You can specify reverse=True as the parameter, to sort descending.
+* max(list) returns the maximum value.
+* min(list) returns the minimum value.

+## List Comprehensions

+List comprehensions are a useful way of quickly creating lists whose contents obey a rule.
+For example, we can do the following:

+	# a list comprehension
+	cubes = [i**3 for i in range(5)]
+	print(cubes)

+A list comprehension can also contain an if statement to enforce a condition on values in the list.
+	evens=[i**2 for i in range(10) if i**2 % 2 == 0]
+	print(evens)